shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 |![png](../images/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington/output_35_0.png)|![png](../images/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington/output_36_0.png)|

 # Validating the accessibility analysis
-We've see how Wellington's topology affects travel times to playgrounds.
+We've see how Wellington's topography affects travel times to playgrounds.
 A quick validation of the approach can be done with Google Maps.
 A more complex validation can be done Graphhopper.

 ## With Google Maps